MarcusKorea/Crashes_in_Victoria/README.md

 # project-1
 # Does weather impact accident counts in Victoria Australia?
 ### Contributors: Ivana, Marcus, Sanuli and Tamer

+### Why?
+Want to see if we can predict the accident count using the amount of rainfall or temperature.
 ## Hypotheses
 - Expect a higher frequency of road accidents frequency in Melbourne LGA compared to other.
 - Expect an increased frequency of road accidents during weekdays.